Brussels-based practice specializing in Shiatsu, bodywork & mindful movement

 Detail of the Neijing Tu (19th century): Alchemical circulation in the lower Dantian.

-This article introduces a heuristic, interpretative three-phase model — comprising stabilization, transformation, and integration — as a framework for engaging with deep transformational processes via the Extraordinary Meridians.
+This article introduces a heuristic, interpretative three-phase model — comprising stabilisation, transformation, and integration — as a framework for engaging with deep transformational processes via the Extraordinary Meridians.
 The model is still in an exploratory phase and resonates with both classical Eastern thought and contemporary trauma-informed approaches; it is intended explicitly as a framework for exploration rather than a fixed protocol.

 While the parallels with modern somatic approaches are interpretative, they may open a fruitful dialogue between classical energetic models and contemporary somatic perspectives.
 The aim is not to establish historical or scientific equivalences, but to offer a reflective framework that deepens the experiential dimension of Shiatsu practice.